 The Right Hair Mask for Your Hair Type

 If you've ever researched this topic in the past, you know that some astronomical claims have been made about hair masks.
-They are called miracle-workers and are credited with transforming bone-dry hair into soft, moisturized locks.
+They are credited with transforming bone-dry hair into soft, moisturized locks.
 But it's imperative to know that not every hair mask will help with your dry hair.
 Let's get into the different types of hair and what they need in a moisturizing hair mask:

 Low Porosity Hair

 Low porosity refers to the hair's resistance to receiving moisture.
 If you have low porosity hair, most products may sit on top of your hair instead of being absorbed.
 It may also take a long time to wet your hair thoroughly in the shower.
 This is because your hair cuticles lie flat and tend to lock out moisture.

 To get the most out of your deep conditioning sessions with low porosity hair, here's what you need in a hair mask: